Elisiah/RotaryLang/README.md

 - The codecircles run counterclockwise starting from the third token along the top row
     - `!!!x!!` for example, where x is the first token
 - Codecircles must be structured exactly as **below** and have a one line gap between them
+- Any tokens outside of the circle will halt the program from running

 ```